MohammedUmair123/Brain-Stroke-Classification/README.md

 6. Train with 10-fold stratified cross validation.
 7. Save the trained GRU model and the fitted PCA model.
 8. Use the Gradio UI to upload an image and get a prediction.

+Results from the example run

+1. Accuracy about 95.7% across folds.
+2. AUC about 0.99.
+3. Normal: precision 0.94, recall 1.00, F1 0.97.
+4. Stroke: precision 1.00, recall 0.89, F1 0.94.

+What is included

+1. Colab-friendly training code.

+2. Inference script with Gradio UI.

+3. Saved models:
+    . save_models/pca_model.pkl
+    . save_models/my_gru_model.keras

+4. Plots for metrics and ROC curve.
+5. Example background image for the UI.